imgag/ngs-bits/doc/tools/SampleGender.md

 ### SampleGender tool help
-	SampleGender (2020_12-85-g5ff87d17)
+	SampleGender (2021_03-23-g5c26fea8)

 	Determines the gender of a sample from the BAM/CRAM file.

 	Mandatory parameters:
 	  -in <filelist>      Input BAM/CRAM file(s).
-	  -method <enum>      Method selection: Read distribution on X and Y chromosome (xy), fraction of heterocygous variants on X chromosome (hetx), or coverage of SRY gene (sry).
+	  -method <enum>      Method selection: Read distribution on X and Y chromosome (xy), fraction of heterozygous variants on X chromosome (hetx), or coverage of SRY gene (sry).
 	                      Valid: 'xy,hetx,sry'

 	Optional parameters: